Support with choosing a school - the Parents' School Preference Adviser

-The deadlines for making an application for primary or secondary school places for September 2021 have now passed.
-If you haven’t yet made an application and still need to apply for a place, go to the School Admissions webpages to complete a late application.
+The applications for primary and secondary school places for September 2024 are now open.
+If you need to apply for a place, please visit the School Admissions webpages.

 Our Special Educational Needs and Disability 0-25 service have prepared some tips to help the transitions process.
 These come from our experiences in a range of schools.
 They may not apply to all schools as all are different.

 Your child might be worried about getting to a new school.
 They might travel by bus or by foot on their own for the first time.
 They might be able to go with friends, they might not.
 Whilst some children manage these changes OK, some find it scary and are anxious.